akebu6/SOLVEAURA/README.md

 ### Research Objectives
-1. To evaluate usability of the application for visually impaired pupils
+1. To design and develop a mathematics educational application that uses NLP, Speech-to-text and MathML.
-3. To design an educational platform that increases accessibility for visually impaired pupils
+2. To provide visually impaired pupils a platform to learn Trigonometry.
 3. To develop an educational application that uses NLP, Speech-to-text and MathML

 ### Research Questions